JamesG321/FPGA-GPU/README.md

 This project is built on the Altera De1-SoC-MLT2 Board.
 Download the .sv files and compile them on Quartus II, the Altera IDE to run the program properly.

+See [FPGA-GPU Documentation](https://github.com/JamesG321/FPGA-GPU/blob/master/FPGA-GPU%20Documentation.pdf) for details on the module implementations.

 ### Prerequisites

 [Quartus Prime](https://www.altera.com/downloads/download-center.html)